 - Have a smaller wedding cake for display (say, one that can feed 50 people even though your guest list is 100) and then have sheet cake to feed the rest.
 A sheet cake is the same cake batter typically but with only the frosting and no decorations.
 While you CAN get a store-bought sheet cake to feed your guests, I’d advise having your wedding cake baker make it so you and your guests can enjoy the same cake.

 - Buttercream frostings can be less than fondant by less than $0.75-$1.00 per slice (and tastier, I think!)

-- The more details you have, the more money.
-Try embellishing cakes with natural decorations such as flower and lavender instead of hand-piped designs and sugar flowers (just make sure they are safe to use on food).
+- The more details you have, the more money it will cost you.
+Try embellishing cakes with natural decorations such as flowers and lavender instead of hand-piped designs and sugar flowers (just make sure they are safe to use on food).

 - Vanilla and chocolate cakes typically cost less than red velvet or carrot.

 - Consider half-servings, especially if you’re having additional desserts.